-Guidance: This indicator is only applicable to telecommunications companies.
-This indicator looks at company disclosure of restrictions on a user's ability to access a communications network or a service on the network.
-Telecommunications companies can shut down a network, or block specific services on it.
-We expect companies to explain to their users the circumstances under which they might take such action and to report on the requests they receive to take such actions.
+Indicator guidance: This indicator is only applicable to telecommunications companies.
+Network shutdowns are a growing threat to human rights.
+The UN Human Rights Council has condemned network shutdowns as a violation of international human rights law and called on governments to refrain from taking these actions.
+Yet governments are increasingly ordering telecommunications companies to shut down their networks, which in turn puts pressure on companies to take actions that violate their responsibility to respect human rights.
+We expect companies to fully disclose to the circumstances under which they might take such action and to report on the requests they receive to take such actions.

-- Company terms of service, acceptable use policy, community standards, content guidelines, abusive behavior policy, or similar document that explains the rules users have to follow. - Company transparency report
+- Company terms of service, acceptable use policy, community standards, content guidelines, abusive behavior policy, or similar document that explains the rules users have to follow.

+- Company transparency report

-• Company law enforcement guidelines
+- Company law enforcement guidelines